jackyzha0/quartz/content/notes/11-DHCP.md

 	- Allow direct network booting
 	- Like RARP, constrained to single subnet, but perform at UDP/IP, instead of MAC layer

+> [!INFO] RARP
+> given mac address it finds the ip address. the opposite of ARP

+> [!INFO] ARP
+> we need arp because we need the data link layer protocol. so we need the destination mac address. this allows us to send ethernet frame to a MAC address

+> [!INFO] BOOTP

 DHCP
 - Dynamic Host Configuration Protocol (DHCP)
 - Compatible with BOOTP (uses same ports)